nuejs/nue/packages/nuejs.org/docs/command-line-interface.md

 Commands
   serve    Start development server (default command) build    Build the site under <root_dir>
-  stats    Show site statistics
-  create   Create a new website with a starter template
+  init     Re-initialize Nue system directory create   Create a new website with a starter template.
+See installation docs.

 Options
   -r or --root          Source directory.
-Default "." (current working dir) -p or --production    Build production version / Show production stats -e or --environment   Read extra options to override defaults in site.yaml -s or --stats         Show site statistics after current command -I or --init          Force clear and initialize output directory -n or --dry-run       Show what would be built.
+Default "." (current working dir) -p or --production    Build production version
+  -e or --environment   Read extra options to override defaults in site.yaml -I or --init          Force clear and initialize output directory -n or --dry-run       Show what would be built.
 Does not create outputs -b or --esbuild       Use esbuild as bundler.
 Please install it manually